rishabhgupta1234/IIITH_SSD/README.md

 # IIITH_SSD
-This repo contains all the lab work of SSD.
+This repository contains all the lab work of SSD.